 - 3 shots tequila (Kirkland’s Agave or a nice reposado)

 - 1/2 shot Cointreau

 - Ice cubes

 - Alaea salt (pink Hawaiian) or Li Hing Mui (ume/dried plum; OnoPops makes a natural variety as most are chock full o’ red dye and aspartame.)

 * Simple sugar: On a stove top, low heat, equal parts sugar and water.
 Stir.
 No need to overdo it; only heat just enough for the sugar to dissolve.

 Add ingredients and ice to shaker; shake well; strain over ice.
 I allow some lilikoi seeds and lime pulp to pour into my drinks.
 If you like salted rims, rub lime on the rim and dip in the finely ground Hawai’i Alaea or Li Hing Mui.
 If starfruit is in season, cut a star-shaped slice and use as garnish.

 P.S.
 If you are visiting Kauai and would rather snorkel than forage, the best margaritas on the North Shore can be found at the St. Regis (they make a nice one with ginger) and The Tavern (get the Lychee-Rita; if you don’t like yours too tart, ask for a little extra lychee puree).
-By the way, I often add ginger to my margaritas, but I prefer them with grapefruit and lychee.
-I’ll do that recipe when I’m drunk during lychee season.
+By the way, I often add ginger to my margaritas (fresh or I use a few teaspoons of my fermented ginger “bug”), but I make those with grapefruit and lychee.
+I’ll do that recipe when I’m drunk during lychee season. 😛